 Millions of homes are burglarized every year, leaving homeowners frazzled and panicked.
 When those home invasions turn violent, homeowners and family members lose their lives.
 A safe room can provide a place for family members to feel safe and protected, even when there’s a stranger in the house.

 Home invasion safe rooms should be located in a room of the house that has one entrance.
-The door should be locked from the inside, with no accessible entry point from the outside if the door is locked.
+The door should be locked from the inside, with no accessible entry point from the outside if the door is locked also it wouldn't hurt to have a door sensor.
 Windows in this room should be barred or shatter-proof to prevent an intruder from entering through the window.

 The door of the room should be sturdy, thick, and impossible to break through.
 Often, the best safe room doors are thick, metal sheets.
-A metal door will prevent an intruder from slamming the door open.
+A metal door will prevent an intruder from slamming the door open also always have a door sensor installed.
 The purpose of this room is to protect everyone inside of the room and ensure the safety of the family while there is a possible home intruder.
 Inside the home invasion safe room, you should store weapons, food, water, clothing, and sleeping gear.

 If you are worried about a home invasion, you should also install a home security system that can be controlled and monitored from your safe room.
 Many security experts recommend using a wireless DIY system since the control panel can be moved from room to room.